Welding spatter to excess while you are welding is a nuisance, wastes material and time tidying up those little specs.

 If you can unreel to good wire then cut off the stuff that’s not up to par.

 Transfer your wire from storage to where you are welding well ahead of time.
 Allowing the wire to acclimatize is a good idea.
 When there is a significant temperature variation from storage to where you are welding, the moisture on the wire can cause spatter.

 You want the wire you’re using looking clean, and bright when your MIG welding

 It is worth doing a quick check to make sure you are using the correct size of contact tip for the wire you’re using.
 That the wire is feeding from the spool over the right sized slot on your roller and that you have checked the tension on the wire is not too tight distorting the wire.

 Wire Stickout is another potential cause of spatter and burn back of your wire.

-Too great a Stickout will cause as much problem as too little Stickout and either pop your wire or bounce your wire off a cold weld pool.
+Too much Stickout will cause as many problems as too little Stickout.
+And either pop your wire or bounce your wire off a cold weld pool.

 Wire Stickout length is usually around 3/8th of an inch.
 Though it could be as short as a 1/4 inch and as long as a half an inch.